 The typical cost of a diamond tennis bracelet lies between 1,000 and 100,000 USD.
 Since it has a full circle of diamonds, the price of a gold tennis bracelet can be pretty high.
 The quality of diamonds and link settings also affect the price.

 For example, if your tennis bracelet has more diamonds with higher carat weights, it will be more expensive.
-The cut, colour, and clarity of the diamonds will also affect the final price of the bracelet.
-People with smaller wrists will need shorter bracelets and fewer diamonds, so the price would be lower.
+The diamonds’ cut, colour, and clarity will also affect the final bracelet price.
+People with smaller wrists will need shorter bracelets and fewer diamonds, so they get lower prices.

-The metal used to link and secure the diamonds in place will also affect the price of the bracelet.
+The metal used to link and secure the diamonds in place will also affect the bracelet price.
 The typical metals used for these bracelets come in rose gold, white gold, platinum, and yellow gold colours.
 For example, a tennis bracelet with platinum prongs will cost more than white gold or silver prong-linked tennis bracelets.